tyler-insight/insight-2017/README.md

 ### Images

-Each image should be named the same as the blog and then numbered sequentially and placed in the *unsized-img* directory followed by the *blog* directory.
+Each image should be named the same as the blog and then numbered sequentially and placed in the **unsized-img** directory followed by the **blog** directory.

 When adding an image, do not use the markdown image treatment, instead, add an image using html srcset like below.
 Set the src as the original image name, then set up a srcset image with the image size following the name like below.
-All images get resized for screen sizes of 400px, 600px, 900px, 1200px, 1800px and 2400px wide.
+All images get resized for screen sizes of 400px, 600px, 900px, 1200px, 1800px and 2400px wide. *Note: when writing srcset, start with the largest image as Safari only looks at the first image.*

 Images should also have this line of code in their tag, which will give them an animation when scrolling: `data-aos="fade-up"`